minio/docs/source/operations/concepts/availability-and-resiliency.rst

    .. figure:: /images/availability/availability-erasure-sharding-striped.svg
       :figwidth: 100%
       :align: center
-      :alt: Diagram of a 16 node x 8 drive per node cluster, consisting of 8 16-drive erasure sets striped evenly across each node.
+      :alt: Diagram of a sixteen node by eight drive per node cluster, consisting of eight sixteen drive erasure sets striped evenly across each node.

       In this 16 x 8 deployment, MinIO would calculate 8 erasure sets of 16 drives each.
       It allocates one drive per node across the available nodes to fill each erasure set.